cedar-book/dev.bitshares.works-ts/core/wallet/cli_wallet-wiki.md

   unlocked >>> list_account_balances nathan
   10000000000 CORE

 So we now have an account to act as registrar and it has plenty of funds to pay the registration key for new accounts.
-Only lifetime (prime?) members are allowed to register accounts, so we must upgrade nathan first.
+Only lifetime (prime?) members are allowed to register accounts, so we must upgrade `nathan` first.
 Then, go ahead and create our test account named my-account:

 # before nathan can create other accounts, we need to upgrade it to a prime member.
 unlocked >>> upgrade_account nathan true
 # register our account.  we list nathan as both the referrer and registrar.
 unlocked >>> create_account_with_brain_key "this is the brain key for my account" my-account nathan nathan true

-Like most methods in the wallet, create_account_with_brain_key's last parameter is the boolean broadcast.
+Like most methods in the wallet, `create_account_with_brain_key`'s last parameter is the boolean `broadcast`.
 This parameter tells the wallet whether you want to publish the transaction on the network immediately, which is usually what you want to do.
 If you pass false, it will just create the transaction and sign it, and display it on the console, but it wouldn't be sent out onto the network.
 This could be used to build up a multi-sig transaction and collect the other signatures offline, or it could be used to construct a transaction in a offline cold wallet that you could put on a flash drive and broadcast from a machine connected to the network.
-Here, we'll always pass true for the broadcast parameter.
+Here, we'll always pass `true` for the `broadcast` parameter.

-If you were to execute list_my_accounts now, you would see that you control both nathan and my-account.
+If you were to execute `list_my_accounts` now, you would see that you control both `nathan` and `my-account`.

 ### Transferring Currency

-Your newly-created account doesn't have any funds in it yet, the nathan account still has all the money.
-To send some CORE from nathan to your account, use the transfer command:
+Your newly-created account doesn't have any funds in it yet, the `nathan` account still has all the money.
+To send some CORE from `nathan` to your account, use the `ransfer` command:

     unlocked >>> transfer nathan my-account 10000 CORE "have some CORE" true